Hudson, Quebec: Physical environment

 The bedrock under Hudson is Cambrian Period sandstone.
 This is overlain by marine clay or stony sandy loam glacial till.
 On the surface are sands which were deposited by air or water.
 Most of Hudson is built on the Ste-Sophie loamy fine sand, which is well drained and drought-prone despite its clay base; undisturbed areas have classic podzol development.
 Several blocks away from the river the sands become deeper, coarser and even more xeric; they are mapped as Upland sand which is also a podzol.

 History

-The local post office opened in 1841, originally named Pointe-à-Cavagnol.
+The local post office opened in 1841, originally named Pointe-à-Cavagnol in honour of Pierre de Rigaud de Vaudreuil de Cavagnial.
 In 1845, a glass factory was established there by George Matthews, whose wife was called Elisa Hudson.
 Her name was adopted by the post office in 1865.

 In 1877, the Village Municipality of Como was formed when it separated from Vaudreuil.
 This village was named after Lake Como in Italy due to its scenic location on Lake of Two Mountains.
 It was renamed to Hudson in 1921.

 4 years later, in 1925, the new Village Municipality of McNaughton was split off from Hudson.
 The following year, Hudson was renamed to Hudson Heights, and McNaughton took the name Hudson.

 In June 1969, the Town of Hudson was formed by amalgamating the village municipalities of Hudson, Hudson Heights, and Como (which was originally formed as Como-Est in 1918).

+In April 2023, 2898 Hudson residents lost power when an historic ice storm swept through southern Quebec.